danielsdeboer/vue-modal-mixins/readme.md

 ## Overview

-A couple of simple mixings to manage local modal state.
+A couple of simple mixing to manage local modal state.
 One for the mount point (`has-modal`) and one for the modal itself (`is-modal`).

 ### Installation